 Sugar alcohols are organic compounds naturally found in fruits and vegetables and may be found in “sugar-free” or “no sugar added” products such as Atkins, Quest Nutrition, and other low-carb ketogenic-friendly products.

 The most common keto-approved sugar alcohol used in low carb recipes is erythritol.

-Sugar alcohols are hard for our body to digest which is why consuming sugar alcohols in excessive amounts may cause digestive problems such as cramping, gas, and diarrhea.
+Sugar alcohols are hard for our body to digest.
+This is why consuming sugar alcohols in excessive amounts may cause digestive problems, such as cramping, gas, and diarrhea.

-Because sugar alcohols have less effect on blood sugar levels compared to standard sugar, this is one of the reasons why some experts suggest to subtract sugar alcohols amount completely from the total carbs to get your net carb.
+Because sugar alcohols have less effect on blood sugar levels than standard sugar, some experts suggest you subtract the sugar alcohol amount completely from the total carbs to get your net carb.

 They would say: